The ultimate Japan 10 day itinerary for first-time visitors

 And finally, it’s about a 20-minute walk from the station to the splendid viewpoint with the pagoda.

-Altogether, allow about 2.5 – 3 hours to get there from Hakone area.
+Altogether, allow about 2.5 – 3 hours to get there from the Hakone area.
 To make this into a full day trip, you may consider visiting some other attractions in Kawaguchiko, such as a boat ride on Lake Kawaguchi or a trip by the Mt.
 Fuji Panoramic Ropeway (please note these are not covered by Fuji-Hakone Freepass).

 When to say bye to the beautiful Hakone area?
-It’s up to you – you may leave in the morning and go straight to Tokyo by train from Hakone-Yumoto (about 1.5-hour trip by Odakyu-operated Hakone Express to Shinjuku Station in Tokyo).
+It’s up to you – you may leave in the morning and go straight to Tokyo by train from Hakone-Yumoto (about a 1.5-hour trip by Odakyu-operated Hakone Express to Shinjuku Station in Tokyo).

-You may take the same train but later in the afternoon or even in the evening, spending the whole day in Hakone area (it’s perfectly ok to do the Hakone circle trip from the previous day on this day, before taking an evening train to Tokyo).
+You may take the same train but later in the afternoon or even in the evening, spending the whole day in the Hakone area (it’s perfectly ok to do the Hakone circle trip from the previous day on this day, before taking an evening train to Tokyo).
 Or you may consider taking a bus to Kawaguchiko, visiting the splendid Chureito Pagoda on this day, before continuing by train from Kawaguchiko to Tokyo.

 If you got a 7-day JR Railpass, it will not be valid on this day anymore.
 That’s perfectly fine, as the trains from Hakone-Yumoto to Shinjuku, as well as from Kawagukicho to Shinjuku are not JR trains anyway.
 Get the train tickets in Hakone-Yumoto Station at Odakyu Sightseeing Services Center or in Kawaguchiko station from the general ticket office.

-However, if you have a 14-day JR Railpass, you might still benefit from it – take the Hakone-Tozan train (still covered by Hakone Freepass today) to Odawara and change there for Shinkansen service to Tokyo.
+However, if you have a 14-day JR Railpass, you might still benefit from it – take the Hakone-Tozan train (still covered by Hakone Freepass today) to Odawara and change there for the Shinkansen service to Tokyo.